 All insurers are subject to state licensing and holding company regulations.
 Under these laws, state insurance departments will receive notice of changes in corporate officers and directors, changes in the domicile of insurers in the holding company group and reports on significant transactions among an insurer and its affiliates.
 These changes are rarely, if ever, indicators of market conduct problems by themselves, and material transactions in most cases have already been subject to regulatory review.
 However, when other indicators show warning signs, it is often useful to take a second look at holding company regulation statements and company licensing information, such as updates of director and officer information, to see if certain information that did not seem noteworthy at the time takes on a new meaning in hindsight.
 If a state insurance department collects or reviews them, companies’ underwriting and claims manuals may contain useful information, though it must be kept in mind that such manuals are generally regarded as proprietary and, as such, should be protected from public disclosure.
 Attention should be paid to changes in underwriting guidelines since this provides real-time information on market practices the companies themselves have identified as important.

-Communication Between Work Units
+Interdepartmental Communication

-As mentioned above in the discussion of complaint information, anecdotal information of various kinds can also be valuable even when it cannot be measured and reduced to numbers.
-The rewards of quantitative analysis can bring with them the risk of “not seeing the forest for the trees.”
-Thus, a continuous dialogue with regulators in other areas with a department of insurance is essential, as issues arising in other areas may be mirrored by related problems consumers are having with the same companies or markets.
+A continuous dialogue with regulators in other areas within a department of insurance is essential, as issues arising in other areas may be mirrored by related problems consumers are having with the same companies or markets.
 For lines of business that are subject to form or rate review or certification, incidents where a company has been observed using unapproved or improperly certified rates or forms should trigger further inquiry, since such incidents often are part of a wider pattern.

+Communication with other Regulators

+Communications with other state agencies, other state insurance departments, and the federal counterparts is instrumental in maintaining a seamless review of companies, keeping a fair playing field, and providing the most protection to consumers.

 Enforcement Actions